jeangit/botoban/README.md

 1. Use ipset for adding the whole earth if you want.
 1. Ban entire network, above a defined threshold of hosts IPs.
 1. Can be installed anywhere in your path, in a single directory for all it needs.
+1. Modules for parsing special files (like dmesg)

 ## Configuration